Context

 Retrieve a mutable reference to the data container associated with a DataPlugin

-If the data container has not been already added to the Context then this function will use the DataPlugin::create_data_container method to construct a new data container and store it in the Context.
+If the data container has not been already added to the Context then this function will use the DataPlugin::init method to construct a new data container and store it in the Context.

 Returns a mutable reference to the data container